 - Get fit, stay fit, and practice some fighting from time to time.
 Often as not, the situations you're likely to face aren't lethal threat, but it's a damn fine line, so...

 - Train to make center of mass hits with your handgun out to 50 yards.
 Rifle to 300.
+Keeping some CS in your vehicle can help with dispersing hostile crowds.

 - Train with your partner(s) on methods of movement by fire that don't include shouting out everything you're doing.
-That when everyone else speaks Pashto or Arabic... here, as always, is more complicated.
+That works great when everyone else speaks Pashto or Arabic... here, as always, is more complicated.

 - Know your vehicle, stage your kit consistently if you're dealing with a Type II or III emergency, and be ready to grab what you need and hoof it, whether to or from a fight.